ByteWelder/Tactility/docs/ideas.md

 - Wi-Fi connect app should show info about connection result
 - Check service/app id on registration to see if it is a duplicate id
 - Fix screenshot app on ESP32: it currently blocks when allocating memory
+- Localisation of texts
+- Portrait support for GPIO app
+- App lifecycle docs mention on_create/on_destroy but app lifecycle is on_start/on_stop

 # Core Ideas
 - Make a HAL?
 It would mainly be there to support PC development.
 It's a lot of effort for supporting what's effectively a dev-only feature.